maxtkc/mvths-wiki/docs/025-frequency.rst

 In the following exercise you will create different frequencies with your microcontroller and measure them.

 #.
 Write a program that blinks and LED on for 10 milliseconds and off for 10 milliseconds.
 Using a multimeter measure the frequency.
-Note
-   that on the meter there is position labeled with Hz (Hertz) for frequency.
-Again, connect the black lead to ground and the red lead to the pin you are measuring.
 Write the value you see on your meter in your notebook.
 Remember to use the correct units

 #.
 Modify your code so that frequency you read on your meter is about 166Hz.
 Record the delay values you used in your notebook.